Penn Faculty Pathways Program

 Goals: The specific aims for the Penn Pathways program are:

-Expected Outcomes: Among our program cohorts thus far, Penn Pathways Fellows have achieved transformational outcomes.
-They found empowerment, insight, knowledge, and skills for advancing their academic careers and clarifying their values and goals for their work and other parts of life.
+Expected Outcomes: In our program thus far, Penn Pathways Fellows have achieved significant outcomes.
+They developed empowerment, insight, knowledge, and skills for advancing their academic careers and clarifying their values and goals for their work and other parts of life.
 As one participant summarized, “the program provided me the impetus to think deeply about the direction I wanted to take my personal and professional life.”
 Others felt the program provided them a “sense of belonging” and “more connected” to the Penn community.

 Program Contacts: Feel free to address any questions or concerns to any of the following Pathways team faculty and staff: